waleedmebane/allsembly-prototype/docs/how_it_works.md

-Copyright © 2021 Waleed H. Mebane
+Copyright © 2021, 2023 Waleed H. Mebane
-License is granted to the recipients of this file to distribute it incidentally and without changes with the Allsembly™ Prototype source code provided that all of the terms of the license for the Allsembly™ Prototype software are adhered to.
-This notice must be reproduced verbatim and legibly in distributed copies.
-If the Allsembly™ Prototype source code is being distributed for a fee, this file may only be distributed with it if no additional amount is charged.
-No other permissions are granted.
-This work or works derived from it may not be published under any other circumstances without the explicit prior written permission of the author.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3;
+with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

 This is eventually meant to contain some more technical details, but for now it contains a less technical overview.